shopinvader/odoo-shopinvader/sale_cart_quotation/README.rst

 |badge1| |badge2| |badge3|

-Glue module between sale_quotation and sale_cart
+Glue module between sale_quotation and sale_cart, allowing users to request a quotation directly from a cart.

 **Table of contents**